adrianababakanian/busybears/README.md

 ```
 Run > Run 'app'
 ```
 on your emulator of choice.
+Please note that this project was tested and optimized on a Samsung Galaxy Note 8.

 No further steps should be required.